andersonsimioni/AnonNetCore_py/documentation/poc.md

 2. Publish in DDT that the local VN holds that content.
 3. Publish or update the signed DPT pointer to the latest content id.

+The background sync repeats this logic when the local state changes or when the page needs to refresh DHT visibility.

 ## Friend Feed Flow

 For each friend virtual-node id:

-1. Query the friend's DPT.
+1. Query the friend's DPT using `<friend_virtual_node_id>|profile`.
 2. Validate the DPT signature.
-3. Resolve the DPT `target_ref`.
+3. Read the DPT `target_ref`.
-4. Query DDT holders for that content.
+4. Query DDT holders for that content id.
 5. Start or reuse a virtual session with a holder.
 6. Download the profile state file.
 7. Render profile data and posts.